-As a volunteer on religious institutions' boards, a lawyer may not be "representing a client," but may nonetheless arguably be "participating in [a] social activit[y] in connection with the practice of law."
+As a volunteer on religious institutions' boards, a lawyer may arguably be engaged "in conduct related to the practice of law" or "participating in [a] social activit[y] in connection with the practice of law."
+Proposed Rule 32:8.4(g) and its Proposed Comment [4].
 For example, a lawyer may be asked to help craft her congregation's policy regarding whether its clergy will perform marriages or whether it will host receptions for weddings that are contrary to its religious beliefs.
 A religious college may ask a lawyer who serves on its board of trustees to review its housing policy or its student code of conduct.
 Drafting and reviewing legal policies may qualify as conduct while "engaged in the practice of law," but surely a lawyer should not fear being disciplined for volunteer legal work she performs for her church or her alma mater.
-By making Alaska Bar members hesitant to serve on their boards, Proposed Rule 8.4(f) would do real harm to religious and charitable institutions and hinder their good works in their communities.
+By making Iowa Bar members hesitant to serve on their boards, Proposed Rule 32:8.4(g) would do real harm to religious and charitable institutions and hinder their good works in their communities.